“Is that Gopalam? Why are you walking away as if you’ve not seen me?” Rama Sastry called out.

-With that question, Nagesh’s face was covered with somberness that was beyond his age.
+Nagesh looked somber beyond his age.
 He was thinking quietly.
-And then his eyes flashed; the light overtook the somberness in his face.
+And then his eyes flashed; the glow overtook the somberness in his face.

-“No. I will study further, pass the I.A.S. exam and become collector,” he said, looking far into the horizon.
+“No. I will study further, pass the I.A.S. exam and will become a collector,” he said, looking far into the horizon.
 The words sounded like he was making the decision for himself.

-“You will certainly become a great man, boy!
-Your face is radiating like royalty.
+“You sure can become a great man, boy!
+Your face is radiating with signs of royalty.
 Look at that forehead, Gopalam.
 What a superior forehead that is!”
 Sastry said zealously.

 “Sastry garu, read his palm,” Gopalam suggested.

-Nagesh, out of curiosity, looked at Sastry, and then toward the almanac under his arm, and stretched his hand forward.
+Nagesh, out of curiosity, looked at Sastry, and then toward the almanac under his arm, and stretched his hand toward Sastry.

 Suddenly, Gopalam got a brilliant idea.
-“Sastry garu, read Nagesh’s palm and tell us how long he is going to live?”
+“Sastry garu, tell me how long he will live?”

 “I feel like believing now,” Gopalam replied.
 On any other occasion, Gopalam would not have believed it.
-Now, being haunted by some kind of mixed feelings, he wanted to believe, just for a respite.
-He turned to Nagesh and asked him, “You said you wanted to go to further studies.
-How can you afford it?”
+Now, haunted by several feelings, he wanted to believe, just for a change.
+He turned to Nagesh and asked him, “You said you wanted to pursue further studies.
+Can you afford it?”

 “Some of it goes to cover the expenses.
 Contractor Yadagiri garu and I split the net proceeds.
 He takes care of the arrangements.”

-“I’ll earn three thousand rupees at the least during these three months.
+“I’ll earn three thousand rupees atleast during these two months.
 The income is big since I am young.
 I have an older sister, and my mother is worried about her marriage.
-I will spend that money and arrange her marriage.
-I will earn the money needed for my education by performing whenever I get a break from school,” Nagesh was raving with great fervor.
-Imagine the number of Niagara water falls that could make up for the outburst in Nagesh!
+I will arrange her marriage.
+I will earn the money needed for my education by performing whenever I get a break from school,” Nagesh was talking with great fervor.
+Imagine several Niagara water falls that could make up for the outburst in Nagesh!

 “But you did not learn this technique from your father.
 How could you perform?
 What if …” Gopalam’s voice registered a note of discord.

-“I will not face any peril.
+“I will not face any danger.
 Look here, a locket with Anjaneya swamy picture.
-My father used to wear it at time of his performance, and so also my grandfather.
-You see, now I am wearing it too.
-Nothing is going to happen to me,” so saying, Nagesh unbuttoned his shirt and showed us a palm-sized copper locket hanging from a black thread.
+My father used to wear it when he performed and so also my grandfather.
+You see, now I am wearing it.
+Nothing is going to happen to me,” so saying, Nagesh unbuttoned his shirt and showed them a palm-sized copper locket hung around his neck by a black thread.
 It contained a distinct picture of Anjaneya holding up the sanjiva mountain in his palm.
-Nagesh brought the locket up to his eyes humbly, let it down on his chest, and started buttoning up his shirt again.
+Nagesh brought the locket up to his eyes humbly, let it down on his chest, and buttoned up his shirt again.

 Sastry looked into Gopalam’s face pompously.

 “What about the day your father had died?
 Did he not wear it?”
-Gopalam asked him; the questioned aggravated Sastry very much.
+Gopalam asked him.
+The question enraged Sastry very much.

 “No, he didn’t.
 He had forgotten it.
-That morning my mother, it seems, had polished it with tamarind mush, and worshipped it.
+That morning my mother had polished it with tamarind mush and worshipped it.
 My father forgot about it and went away.
-My mother keeps talking about it and weeps even to this day.”
+My mother talks about it and weeps every day.”

-“Even if that were the case, I am sure that locket alone is not enough to save anybody.
-I am sure there are some guidelines, peculiar to the feat; and even the clothes could be of specific kind.
-How about asking your mother about them?”
-Gopalam suggested, with his heart slipping down.
+“Even if that is the case, I am sure that locket alone is not enough to save you.
+I am sure there are some guidelines specific to the feat, and the clothes also might be of a specific kind.
+Why don’t you ask your mother about them?”
+Gopalam suggested; his heart was sinking.

 “My mother does not know about this.
-I told her that I was going visit a friend of mine in Hyderabad a vacation.
-Had she known, she would never let me go, not on her life,” Nagesh replied, peeking out from the tent.
+I told her that I was going to visit a friend in Hyderabad.
+Had she known, she would never let me go, not on her life,” Nagesh replied, peeking through the tent.

 Gopalam became nervous.
-He said, “It’s not a good idea for you to perform without her knowledge.
+He said, “It’s not a good idea for you to perform without proper training and knowledge of the art.
 Postpone it for today.
 We’ll figure it out later.”

 “Why not?
 Just return their money to the audience.
-We can ask the contractor to explain them that you fell sick,” Gopalam suggested.
+We can ask the contractor to explain them that you fell ill,” Gopalam suggested.

-Sastry cut in quickly, “Do you think, this crowd would let go of Yadagiri alive, after all this humdrum?
-Anjaneya swamy is blazing forth splendid on his chest, why fear?
-Atheists like you do not understand the powers of that swamy.
+Sastry cut in quickly, “Do you think this crowd would let go of Yadagiri alive, after all this humdrum?
+Anjaneya swamy is blazing forth splendidly on his chest; Why fear?
+Atheists like you do not understand the powers of the swamy.
 Besides, look at the lines in his hand, so perfect!
 He will live for eighty years, no question.
 He has a great future.”

 Beams of light filled Nagesh’s eyes.
-Life flows in each particle of this body wholly.
-Gopalam kept watching the boy without batting an eyelid.
+Life flowed in each particle of this body wholly.
+Gopalam watched the boy without batting an eyelid.
 Commotion started in the crowd by the well at a distance.
-Nagesh cringed and looked out.
+Nagesh cringed and looked in that direction.

-Contractor Yadagiri’s voice was heard gravely from the mike.
-“Quick, come quick!
-In just five minutes, there is going to be a world-shaking performance right here.
+Contractor Yadagiri’s voice resounded through the mike.
+“Quick, come on quick!
+In about five minutes, there is going to be a world-shaking performance right here.
 The entry fee is just one quarter of a rupee!
 Twenty-five naya paise!
 Quick, Come on, time is running out!”